 Throughout the festival's four days, you can expect to be entertained by live music on two stages, with local and touring artists who will provide the soundtrack to an unforgettable event.

 A taste of the gulf

-Local restaurateurs and merchants set up shop throughout the festival grounds, offering guests a wide variety of succulent shellfish prepared as only folks from the South know how.
-The dishes offered at the festival go far beyond typical shrimp cocktails - here in Gulf Shores, we know seafood!
+Local and regional restaurateurs and merchants set up shop throughout the festival grounds, offering guests a wide variety of succulent shellfish prepared as only folks from the South know how.
+The dishes offered at the festival go far beyond typical shrimp cocktails.
+Here in Gulf Shores, we know seafood!

 The Annual Zatarain's National Shrimp Festival Chef's Challenge attracts the area's most talented chefs.
-The 2011 winners were Levi Proffitt and Tony Luna of The Hangout (located right on the festival grounds), who took home the prize for their inventive use of flavors in their Fiery Irie Island Shrimp - a blend of chili and mango glazed shrimp drizzled with dark rum, served atop a bed of Caribbean rice garnished with arugula, pea tendrils and mint.
+Recent winners took home the prize for their inventive use of flavors in their Fiery Irie Island Shrimp - a blend of chili and mango glazed shrimp drizzled with dark rum, served atop a bed of Caribbean rice garnished with arugula, pea tendrils and mint.

 Much more than just a food festival, this event is nothing short of a seafood bonanza.
 If you want to tease your tastebuds and experience the vibrant atmosphere of the Gulf Coast, head to the National Shrimp Festival.

 With the Annual National Shrimp Festival being such a popular and well-attended event, festival-goers tend to book their accommodations well in advance of the fall festival.